VenkateshV14/resume-hosting/README.md

-# Automated Resume Deployment with Jenkins & Tomcat
+# Automated Introduction and Resume Deployment with Jenkins & Tomcat

 ## 📌 Project Overview
-This project sets up and configures a **Jenkins server** to automate the deployment of my resume on a **Tomcat server**.
+This project sets up and configures a **Jenkins server** to automate the deployment of my Introduction and resume on a **Tomcat server**.
 Both servers are hosted on **AWS EC2 instances**.
 The pipeline ensures that whenever changes are pushed to the GitHub repository, Jenkins triggers an automated deployment to update the resume on the Tomcat server using a **Maven Project**.

 ## 🚀 Features
 - **Automated CI/CD Pipeline**: Configured with Jenkins to deploy updates automatically.